EntTheTree/Webnovel-1/Draft 2.md

 “Huh?”

 “I’m sorry mom, I will do anything, please give me another chance\!”
 Why couldn’t I just pour them a drink.
+Their poisonous eyes meant nothing.

 “Sweetie, what are you saying?”
 Fill their cup with that disgusting liquid.

 “I will help us get money\!
-I will help you at work\!”
+I will help you at work\!
+Hic\!
+I will get a part time job somewhere\!”
 I tried to smile.
-I had to.
+I needed to.

 “Esther, what are you saying?”